Whirlpool results miss estimates on Europe woes

 Based on the current economic outlook, Whirlpool expects U.S. unit shipments this year to be flat to down 2 percent.

-The appliance maker still expects earnings of $6.50 to $7.00 a share this year, while analysts have forecast $6.50.
-On a conference call, Whirlpool said its first-half profit, boosted by price increases and improved productivity, was ahead of the plan that it made while entering the year.
+The Latin American market looks more promising for the company, with unit shipments expected to rise 5 percent to 7 percent there.
+Whirlpool expects shipments to Asia to be flat to up 2 percent.

-Shares of Whirlpool were down 6.4 percent at $63.02 in midday trading.
+Shares of Whirlpool were down 7.3 percent at $62.40 in morning trading.

 (Reporting by Dhanya Skariachan in New York; Editing by Lisa Von Ahn)